-The Folly is certainly not the most beautiful building in the county but it is regarded with affection by some, but not all ofthe local inhabitants, many of whom attended or sent their children to be educated in the Farringdon Primary School and have enjoyed the dances, shows, meetings and other social events that have been staged in the Village Hall over the years.
+The Folly is certainly not the most beautiful building in the county but it is regarded with affection by some, but not all of the local inhabitants, many of whom attended, or sent their children, to be educated in the Farringdon Primary School which, for many years occupied the far end of the Folly as shown in this image.

 The building was conceived in the eccentric mind of a former Rector of Farringdon, although the building was never completed in his life time.

 The Reverend Thomas Hackett Massey built a number of unusual additions to the village during the 60 years he spent in Farringdon (1857 - 1919).

 Ordained in 1853, the young deacon worked in the Diocese of London before coming to All Saints as Rector in 1857 with his wife.